Tulips (poem): Analysis

 The main tension in the poem, therefore, is between the speaker’s desire for the simplicity of death and the tulips’ encouragement toward life.
 What attracts her to the sterility of the hospital room is that it allows her to ignore the complications and pains of living.
 Her “loving associations” have been stripped away, and she feels pure and peaceful.
 The feelings suggested by her description of the room are hibernation, dormancy, and detachment.
 Here, she does not have a “self.”
 She does not have to worry about her family, the pressures of being a woman, her education, etc. Perhaps the harshest image in the poem is that of her husband and child in a picture frame.
 For the average reader, this is the image we expect to encourage an invalid towards life, but she considers it as simply another factor of annoying encouragement.
 The tulips thrust themselves in front of her with all of the brazenness of life.
-They not only watch her, but also insist that she watch them.
-By bringing warmth and noise to the room, they demand she acknowledge the vivacity of life.
+They not only watch her but also insist that she watch them.
+By bringing warmth and noise to the room, they demand she acknowledges the vivacity of life.
 One critic described the effect of the tulips on the speaker as the feeling one experiences when his or her leg begins to prickle with feeling after having fallen asleep.

 The choice she must make is to either embrace death or painfully return to life.
 Most critics seem to agree that she chooses the latter.
 Marjorie Perloff writes that “in her anxiety, [Plath] equates the tulip petals with the ‘red blooms’ of her heart which insists on beating despite her desire for death.
 Finally, life returns with the taste of her hot tears; health is a ‘far away’ country but at least now it is remembered.
 The spell of the hospital room is broken.”
-In other words, she comes to realize that life is her natural state, and that she will fight for it instinctively in the way her heart beats instinctively.
-Pamela Annas bases her argument around the organization of stanzas.
+In other words, she comes to realize that life is her natural state and that she will fight for it instinctively in the way her heart beats instinctively.
+Pamela Annas bases her argument on the organization of stanzas.
 She notes how, in the first four stanzas of the poem, the speaker “[describes] the world of the hospital in the yearning tones of one who has already turned her back on it and knows it is slipping away,” and in the fifth, she begins referring to her wish to stay in the past tense.
 In other words, the verb tenses and tone suggest the speaker is slowly accepting her decision through the poem, rather than actively making the choice.